 All well and good.
 It’s when basic human dignity is overlooked that I become at least a bit agitated.

 The average fourth grader is aware of the Hippocratic Oath.
-That first line is a doozy – “First do no harm…” Now that is the opening line of a novel based on Beck’s experience or mine turned into novel form – just waiting to be inputed into a laptop.
+That first line is a doozy – “First do no harm…” Now that is the opening line of a novel based on Beck’s experience or mine turned into novel form – just waiting to be inputted into a laptop.

 Just to be clear, as with Beck, I was also saved by some amazing docs.
 I regularly, prayerfully thank God for several of those doctors by name the way they live out the very definition of ‘Dedication.’

 So what’s gone wrong with the system?
-Wow – that’s a three day discussion that is perhaps better suited for a round circle discussion with a few ethicists, docs who get it, and a smattering of Beck’s and Sjogren’s to boot – then tape that sucker and play it in HD on pay-per-view.
+Wow – that’s a three-day discussion that is perhaps better suited for a round circle discussion with a few ethicists, docs who get it, and a smattering of Beck’s and Sjogren’s to boot – then tape that sucker and play it in HD on pay-per-view.

 This is THE issue folks.

 Big clue – take notes if you must – ain’t gonna happen – not in the lifetime of anyone reading this blog entry anyway.
 If it did, you would really be taking your life in your hands if you showed up to be cared for in such a system.
 Ask any Canadian or Brit about their system.

 The only place where such utopian systems come close to functioning are countries with very small populations that are highly capitalized – Norway, Sweden, Denmark, Iceland.
 To boot, they don’t seem to mind living under the burden of a tax code that begins with each person shelling out 55% and some paying 90% of what they earn in income taxes. (“Yes we have high taxes, but our children go to school for free and we have healthcare…”)

 Back to the Beguine – try a little kindness.